WICG/raw-clipboard-access/explainer.md

 This could be used by:
 * Online editors like Google Docs or Microsoft Office 365, copy/paste OpenOffice or Microsoft Word documents/spreadsheets/presentations.
 * [Figma](https://crbug.com/150835#c73), to copy/paste PhotoShop/GIMP, GIFs, or RAW images.
-* Web Apps supporting “niche” types, like LaTeX, MathML, .ogg, etc.
+* Web Apps supporting “niche” types, like LaTeX, .ogg, etc.

 The existing Async Clipboard API’s re-encoding is still encouraged for use cases requiring only generic types, and easier to use as custom encoders/decoders would not be necessary, but raw clipboard access allows web applications with more specific or sophisticated clipboard support needs to meet those needs.